A quality that is highly required to thrive within a managerial position is the quality of leadership.

 Giving your team control of their individual actions will foster creativity and innovation as well as higher productivity as their efforts count towards important contributions to the organization.

-Accountability and responsibility will lead to increased employee morale and satisfaction of their efforts being realized.
+Accountability and responsibility will lead to increased employee morale and satisfaction with their efforts being realized.

 Giving orders is a simple task.
 But listening and taking in advice is an acknowledged skill to be developed.
 A true leader will ensure that there is a clear 2-way flow of communication from the manager to the team.